-460-3.1 Shop Drawings: When shop drawings are required, submit such drawings in accordance with Section 5.
+460-3.1 Shop Drawings: Shop drawings are required for work items as specified in 5-1.4.2 of the Standard Specifications.
+When shop drawings are required, submit such drawings in accordance with Section 5.
 For drawing presentation format, refer to the AASHTO/NSBA Steel Bridge Collaboration "Guidelines for Shop Detail Drawing Presentation".